project-kona/asplos21-ae/README.md

 ### KTracker

 Run all applications and produce the KTracker data.
+To do so, run the following from the asplos21-ae folder:
 ```
 cd KTracker/scripts
 ./run_all.sh